Anadea/anadea_blog/content/posts/5-ux-mistakes-to-avoid-when-designing-your-first-telemedicine-app/index.md

 ---
-title: 5 UX Mistakes to Avoid When Designing Your First Telemedicine App
+ceoTitle: 5 UX Mistakes to Avoid When Designing Your First Telemedicine App
+title: " What Mistakes Are Made When Developing the Design of a Telemedicine Application?"
+breadcrumbs: Telemedicine App UX Mistakes
+slug: 5-ux-mistakes-to-avoid-when-designing-your-first-telemedicine-app
+draft: true
-publishDate: '2018-02-28T00:00:00Z'
+publishDate: 2018-02-28T00:00:00Z
-authors:
-- zyana-morris
+image: Mobile-app_ux.jpg
+og_image: Mobile-app_ux.jpg
 description: Developing a mobile application is a complicated task, especially when you are designing a telemedicine app that will facilitate online health visits.
 As a developer, you need to fit in the unique user interface with excellent app functionality to ensure smooth interaction between the patient and the doctor through video chat.
-image: Mobile-app_ux.jpg
-og_image: Mobile-app_ux.jpg
 promote:
   promote: false
 top: false
-draft: true
+authors: []
+categories:
+  - ux-ui
 industries:
   - healthcare
-categories:
-- ux-ui
 ---
 Developing a mobile application is a complicated task, especially when you are designing a <a href="https://anadea.info/blog/telehealth-solutions-paving-new-ways-for-medical-communication" target="_blank">telemedicine app</a> that will facilitate online health visits.
 As a developer, you need to fit in the unique user interface with excellent app functionality to ensure smooth interaction between the patient and the doctor through video chat.